joaoguipretti/joaoguipretti/README.md

 **`Developer FullStack (Developer/Gamer)`**

-Hi, I'm João Guilherme, a Full-Stack Developer specializing in React, Node, and Java.
+Hi, I'm João Guilherme, a Full-Stack Developer specializing in React, Node, and Angular.
 I'm passionate about coding and enjoy contributing to the developer community.
 I also help beginner developers through my YouTube channel, where I share insights and tips to support their learning journey.
 Every project I build is crafted from the ground up, with careful planning, thoughtful design, and a focus on solving real-world problems through code.

 <!--   <p align="left">